Regulatory actions for November 5, 2024

 No Comments

-Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Bioarctic, Feliqs, Nehlius Biotech, Jenscare, Remegen.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aitrics, Biotia, Lumithera, Simbiosys.

 Briefs